 - Broken Base: Over the film as to whether it's a good adaptation of the book or not.

-- Complete Monster: At the earliest stage of life we see Assef in, he is the living embodiment of Kids Are Cruel, a brass knuckle-brandishing sociopath and a racist bully with a virulent hatred of the Hazaras in particular.
-Possessing an admiration for Adolf Hitler himself and considering him a visionary, Assef is already known as an ear-eating savage around his area and shows his true colors by raping Hassan helped by his "friends" after the boy humiliates him.
+- Complete Monster: Assef begins life as a brass knuckle-brandishing sociopath and a racist bully with a virulent hatred of the Hazaras.
+Possessed of an admiration for Adolf Hitler himself and considering him a visionary, Assef is already known as an ear-eating savage around his area and shows his true colors by raping Hassan alongside his friends after the boy humiliates him.
 Assef graduates from bully to a member of the Taliban who introduces himself stoning a blindfolded man to death and taking orphans to be sold into sexual slavery, among them the now-deceased Hassan's son Sohrab as his personal Sex Slave.
-Assef is no less adamant about his mission to massacre the Hazaras, reminisces about how "liberating" it was to massacre the Hazaras at Mazar-i-Sharif, and proudly accepts the term "ethnic cleansing" as one he likes.
+Assef is no less adamant about his mission to massacre the Hazaras, and proudly accepts the term "ethnic cleansing" as one he likes.
 Assef views himself as taking out "garbage" around Afghanistan, but when everything is clear, Assef is little more than a domineering, depraved, remorseless bully from youth to adulthood.

-- Hollywood Homely: In the book, Ali is described as having his face muscles damaged by a sickness, and Hassan as having a harelip.
-Neither are present in the film; despite both of these things, especially the latter, being kind of really important details about said characters, with Hassan's harelip being bought up multiple times in the novel.
+- Hollywood Homely: In the book, Ali is described as having his face muscles damaged by a sickness, and Hassan as having a cleft palate.
+Neither are present in the film; despite both of these things, especially the latter, being kind of really important details about said characters, with Hassan's cleft palate being bought up multiple times in the novel.

 - Jerkass Woobie: As a child, Amir is shown to be stubborn and to often outwit on Hassan with tricks for his amusement.
 But he has a father who doesnt appreciate the way he is, feels guilt about killing his mom when she gave birth to him, has a massive Guilt Complex in general, and Hassan and Rahim Kahn are his only friends.
 He may be a jerk sometimes, but what Amir had to go through was rough; and it only gets worse for him from there.
 So, so much worse.